More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Hydrodynamic Model

 This can be shown more directly by substituting into the continuity equation for myosin to give

 which is a boundary value problem for $\rho_m(r)$ with boundary conditions of no flux at the origin and no gradients at infinity

-Neither of these boundary conditions can be implemented exactly in a numerical scheme, so we choose to apply the first boundary condition at a small but finite radius choosing a value of $\rho_m(0)$ which we then use as a shooting parameter to find a solution which is converging to flat in the far field.
-The numerical solutions to this are plotted in Fig.~\fig{fig:asterMyosinDensityVel}L where we choose $\chi_m=1$, $\chi_a=0.01$, $\xi=-1$ and $k=1$ (also plotted in main text, see Fig. 3b).
-In this case we implement the center boundary condition at r=0.01 and the final shooting value is chosen as $\rho_m(0.01)=8.1082$.
-The corresponding myosin velocity field components are plotted in Fig.~\fig{fig:asterMyosinDensityVel}R.
+Neither of these boundary conditions can be implemented exactly in a numerical scheme, so we choose to apply the first boundary condition at a small but finite radius, choosing a value of $\rho_m(0)$ which we then use as a shooting parameter to find a solution which is converging to flat in the far field.

-With this solution we can now proceed to find the actin density by substituting into the remaining force balance condition for actin, which equates contractile forces with those resisting the compression of actin.
+With this solution, we can now proceed to find the actin density by substituting into the remaining force balance condition for actin, which equates contractile forces with those resisting the compression of actin.
 This gives the following first order equation for $\rho_a$ that is readily solvable numerically

 Here we keep the most general form, including anisotropic terms.
-In the main paper we set these to zero.
-We solve this for a boundary condition at $r=0.01$ that matches approximately with the actin and myosin density ratios seen in experiment ($\sim 10:1$).
-In this case we choose $\rho_m(0.01)=15$.
-The solutions to this are plotted in Fig.~\fig{fig:asterActinDensity} with $\bar\xi=0$ for reasons stated in Sec.~\fig{sec:anisoTerms} (this is the equation used to plot Fig.~\fig{fig:neamticForces}R).
-Since it is qualitatively independent of $k$, we expect that the system converges to this state as ATP depletes, which is born out by the aster-like contractile foci seen in experiments (see Fig.~3a in main text).
+In the main paper, we set these to zero.
+We solve this for a boundary condition at $r=0.01$ that is approximately in agreement with the actin and myosin density ratios seen in the experiment ($\sim 10:1$).

+We give details of all parameters used for this case in Appendix D9, where we also detail the fitting to data for the two clearest structures in our data-set.